 What if I have a Slack Workspace?

-If you are the owner of a Slack workspace that you would like to migrate into the USC Slack Enterprise, please submit a request to firstname.lastname@example.org.
+If you own a Slack workspace that you would like to migrate into the USC Slack Enterprise, please submit a request to email@example.com.
 The plan is to migrate all existing workspaces under the larger enterprise grid to enable greater collaboration amongst our faculty and staff.

 How can I join the Trojan Talk workspace that is open to everyone at USC?

 All active faculty and staff have access to the Trojan Talk workspace.
 To join the Trojan Talk workspace, go to https://usc.enterprise.slack.com and click on the View Details button under Trojan Talk.
 Then click on the green Join and Launch Slack button.
 Once you are in TrojanTalk you will see a variety of channels you can join in the left column.
 The Welcome channel provides tips on how to get started with Slack.

 How do I set up a new workspace or channel?

 Faculty and staff should contact their school or unit IT support department to request a new workspace or a channel within an existing school or unit workspace.
 Contact information for school and unit IT departments is found at https://itservices.usc.edu/contact/school-list/.

 For other Slack requests, please email firstname.lastname@example.org.